Spectra-to-Structure and Structure-to-Spectra Inference Across the Periodic Table

 These results confirm that XAStruct not only generalizes well across elements but also learns smoother, more physically realistic mappings from XAFS spectra to geometric structure descriptors, reducing systematic errors and enhancing model trustworthiness.

-\paragraph{Element-wise Performance Comparison for CN Prediction.} Figure \ref{fig:cn_radar} presents a radar plot comparing the element-wise prediction performance of two CN classification models: a lightweight random forest (RF, used in XAStruct) and a baseline multi-layer perceptron (MLP).
+\paragraph{Element-wise Performance Comparison for CN Prediction.} Figure \ref{fig:cn_radar_acc}, \ref{fig:cn_radar_f1} present radar plots comparing the element-wise prediction performance of two CN classification models: a lightweight random forest (RF, which is a component of the XAStruct framework) and a baseline multi-layer perceptron (MLP).
 Figure \ref{fig:cn_radar_acc} shows the accuracy per element, while Figure \ref{fig:cn_radar_f1} shows corresponding F-1 scores.

 Overall, the RF model in XAStruct performs slightly better than the MLP baseline across the majority of elements.
 This is especially evident in cases with more abundant training samples (such as Fe, Cu, etc.), where both models approach high accuracy and F-1 scores.
 Notably, the RF model tends to show better stability for rare or underrepresented elements (such as Er, Ho), likely due to its ability to generalize well in low-data regimes without overfitting.